Students suspended from financial aid have the option to appeal for their financial aid eligibility.

 - You will be notified via your MIX email that the appeal has been approved.

 - After your appeal is approved, you are on probation status for financial aid.
-Your aid will be reinstated on a probationary status only for one semester unless you are making Satisfactory Academic Progress at the end of the semester or - at the end of the probation semester - you successfully met requirements specified by WVU in your Academic Success Plan.
+Your aid will be reinstated on a probationary status only for one semester unless you are making Satisfactory Academic Progress at the end of the semester or - at the end of the probation semester - you successfully met the requirements specified by WVU in your Academic Success Plan.

 - You will be reviewed at the end of each semester to ensure you are meeting the terms of the Academic Success Plan developed with your advisor or Academic Affairs for students on the Keyser campus (or to see if you have come into compliance or graduated).

 - You must adhere to the courses listed on your Academic Success Plan for the specific semesters they are listed.
-If you are not able to take the courses during the listed semesters, you must develop a new Academic Success Plan with your academic advisor (or Academic Affairs for students on the Keyser campus) and submit a PDF of the new Academic Success Plan to the Mountaineer Hub no later than 5 business days after the last day to add/drop a course from the start of the semester.
+If you are not able to take the courses during the listed semesters, you must develop a new Academic Success Plan with your academic advisor (or Academic Affairs for students on the Keyser campus) and submit a PDF of the new Academic Success Plan to the WVU Hub no later than 5 business days after the last day to add/drop a course from the start of the semester.
 Special consideration may be given in situations where the course being added/removed from the Plan for the semester has not started, and you have not received a 'W' for any course in the semester.
 Once a 'W' is recorded, a new Academic Success Plan for the semester cannot be submitted.
 Adding courses not listed on the plan or dropping/withdrawing from courses on the plan means you are not meeting the terms of your Academic Success Plan.

 - If you do not meet the terms of your Academic Success Plan (and have not come into compliance at that time), further aid eligibility is removed immediately.
 Students are notified via their MIX email.